joe7575/techage_modpack/techage/manuals/manual_ta2_EN.md

 The operating mode can be set using the "blocking mode" checkbox.

 The processing power of a TA2 distributor is 4 items every 2 s, whereby the distributor tries to distribute the 4 items to the open outputs.

+If the same item is configured multiple times in one filter, the long term distribution ratio will be influenced accordingly.

+Please note that the distribution is a probabilistic process.
+This means that the distribution rations won't be matched exactly, but only in the long term.

+The maximum stack size in the filters is 12; in total, not more than 36 items can be configured.

 [ta2_distributor|image]